Fong Fei-fei: Background

 Fong Fei Fei was born as Lim Chiu-luan on 20 August 1953 and grew up in Daxi, Taoyuan County (now Daxi District, Taoyuan City), Taiwan.
 She had two elder brothers Lim Yu-Nung and Lim Hung-Ming.
-Her younger brother Kempis Lim (林鴻棠 (Lîm Hông-tông); 1957–2006) was also a singer under a stage name of Fong Fei-yang (鳳飛颺 (Hōng Hui-iông)).
+Her younger brother Kempis Lim (林鴻棠 (Lîm Hông-tông); 1957–2006) was also a singer under the stage name of Fong Fei-yang (鳳飛颺 (Hōng Hui-iông)).

-Fong begun her career in 1968, after winning a singing contest at age 15.
+Fong began her career in 1968, after winning a singing contest at age 15.
 Her first major breakthrough came in 1971, when one of her songs was included on a compilation album.
 She released her first album "Wishing You Well" the next year.
 Her next major break came in 1974 in Singapore, where she was crowned one of the "top ten Southeast Asian Singers."
 She married in 1980 and continued her musical career until 2011 when Fong fell ill after she was diagnosed with lung cancer.

-Fong was often referred to as the "Queen of Hats" because of her signature headwear choices.
-She owned more than 600 hats in her entire lifetime.
-She once said in an interview that the first time she wore a hat onstage, the response from the audience was tremendous.
-Since then, she started to wear hats for all her performances, and she mentioned that the hats she wore meant a lot to her.
-She won Taiwan's Golden Bell Awards in 1983 and 1984 and had many fans throughout Asia.
+Fong was often referred to as the "Queen of Hats" due to her signature headwear choices.